-Budget Narrative and Assumptions Fiscal Year 2024
+Budget Narrative and Assumptions Fiscal Year 2025

-(January 1, 2024 - December 31, 2024)
+(January 1, 2025 - December 31, 2025)

-The fiscal year 2024 budget reflects:
+The fiscal year 2025 budget reflects:

+Total Revenue \$2,398,088

+Total Expenses \$2,395,442

-Total Revenue \$1,995,280 Total Expenses \$1,990,419 Net Surplus (Deficit) \$4,861
+Net Surplus (Deficit) \$ 2,646

-The 2024 budget has been created with insight from HOPE 4 Youth's (H4Y) five-year trends, the assumption of the community continuing to remain open, the consideration of the 2025 fiscal year, the shift from Employee Retention Credit (ERC) funding, and the development and implementation of revenue generation plans and expense management parameters to establish a well-founded vision for our work.
-The 2024 budget is based on the following assumptions and criteria.
+The 2025 budget has been created with insight from HOPE 4 Youth's (H4Y) five-year trends, the assumption to remain open, the consideration of the 2024 fiscal year pivots, the shift from Employee Retention Credit (ERC) funding, The short-term increase of government funding opportunities, and the development and implementation of revenue generation plans and expense management parameters to establish a well-founded vision for our work.
+The 2025 budget is based on the following assumptions and criteria.
 We have noted details for board review and will follow up in Q1 with our fundraising and program plans.